Gvitor10/My_Quiz_Angular/README.md

 _Inglish En_

 The *_My_Quiz_Angular_* project is a Web application built with the Angular Framework, based on a Quizzes website, *_BuzzFeed_*.
 The application consists of a Quiz of 5 questions that give 4 alternatives for the user to choose from, where each choice made influences the final result of the test.
-The main objective is to test the knowledge acquired during the _bootcamp Code The Futere Banco Pan_ classes on the _Dio_ platform by professor _Felipe Aguiar_ in the creation of dynamic and interactive web applications.
+The main objective is to test the knowledge acquired during the _bootcamp Code The Future Banco Pan_ classes on the _Dio_ platform by professor _Felipe Aguiar_ in the creation of dynamic and interactive web applications.

 *Key Features and Functionality:*